 We promise: Grilling fish is easier than you think.
 Start with our gorgeous, colorful selection of seafood then use your grill to create delicious, smoky-sweet flavor.
 Need to brush up on your grilling chops?
 You’re in the right place.
 This helpful guide has all the tips, ideas and recipes you’ll need for success.
+We also feature weekly sales opens in a new tab on your favorite seafood, so make sure to check your store before you shop.

-Best Seafood to Grill
+Our Favorite Seafood to Grill

-Okay, so now you know what to do, but what are you actually going to grill?
+First things first, what are you actually going to grill?
 Check out a few of our tried-and-true favorite fish and shellfish.

 Summer is peak season for wild-caught salmon.
 Choose fillets or steaks — both have great grill cred: thick, with natural oils to help keep them from drying out, and complete with durable skin that holds them together, so they don’t stick or flake out on your grate, and are easier to flip.
 Plus, salmon is rich enough to stand up to bold summer flavors (even barbecue sauce).